interarts-ddev/tutorials/README.md

 ### radical action

+- [Charles Mee's the (re)making project](http://charlesmee.org/) is the collection of Mee's open-source works. from his website: "none of the roles in my play must be played by an intact white person."
+So yeah, that's lit.

 ## bookz

 An elegant weapon, for a more civilized age.
 The printed word, the focused narrative lines, these bookz are some recent reads of mine that I catalog.